-iTunes, the media experience for MacBook, is finally available to all Windows 11/10 users through the Microsoft Store. iTunes was always available for Windows as iTunes for Windows desktop software, but now it is available as a UWP app as well. iTunes on Windows Store is nothing but a ported version of the desktop software which used to come with a lot of support software & offers, i.e., USB drivers, Apple’s iCloud, Update utility, Bonjour, and more.
+iTunes, the media experience for MacBook, is finally available to all Windows 11/10 users through the Microsoft Store. iTunes was always available for Windows as iTunes for Windows desktop software, but now it is available as a UWP app. iTunes on Windows Store is nothing but a ported version of the desktop software which used to come with a lot of support software & offers, i.e., USB drivers, Apple’s iCloud, Update utility, Bonjour, and more.

 iTunes app from Microsoft Store for Windows 11/10

-Easy Installation & No Extra Software:
+Easy Installation & No Extra Software

 During Installation, the EXE version or the WIN 32 version was uninstalled first, and then the store version of iTunes was installed.
 Post installation, it was able to recognize the existing library instantly, but if you have a big library, it will take time to reindex everything.
 You get access to iTunes Store, Play music, and so on.
 Everything remains the same.

-There are three major benefits though.
+There are three major benefits, though.
 First, you don’t have to deal with Apple Update utility.
-It was annoying for it to shows up every time.
+It was annoying for it to show up every time.
 You start your PC.
 Second, there is no need to reboot the PC anymore.
 The previous installation needed PCs to reboot to complete everything.
 Third, and the last one is all those extra software, i.e. Bonjour, Apple’s iCloud are not included.

-Windows 11/10 Integration:
+Windows 11/10 Integration

 When you pin it to the taskbar or start menu, you get the advantage of the native integration of iTunes.
-Right-click, and you will see options for:
+Right-click and you will see options for:

 - Shuffle Music.